WATson8059/BrNfj9JY/0UOT/Aj3QN/By9/cloud-native-development-best-practices_KbKFal_1747256938.md.md

 The IDENTITY generator allows an integer/bigint column to be auto-incremented on demand.
-The increment process happens outside of the current running transaction, so a roll-back may end-up discarding already assigned values (value gaps may happen).
+The increment process happens outside of the current running transaction,

 The increment process is very efficient since it uses a database internal lightweight locking mechanism as opposed to the more heavyweight transactional course-grain locks.